 Steedman Jenkins’23 (Spring’21–Fall’22), mining statistically-significant patterns.

-Shengdi Lin’23E (Spring’22–Fall’22), honors thesis on rapidly-converging MCMC methods for statistically-significant patterns.
-Honors thesis (cum Laude).
+Shengdi Lin’23E (Spring’22–Fall’22), honors thesis (cum laude) on rapidly-converging MCMC methods for statistically-significant patterns.

 Adam Gibbs’22 (Fall’21–Spring’22), parallel/distributed subgraph matching with security applications.